How AI makes data-driven decisions possible in recruiting

 The types of data that support HR functions

 At this point, we know there are several methods of using data analysis to solve business and HR problems.
 Just as there are multiple ways to use data analytics, there are numerous types of data that support HR practices.
+Suggested resource on HR practices: How to build HR flexibility and resilience post-COVID.
 Here are three data types used in the HR industry:

 - HR analytics is a blanket term that covers such areas as payroll, salary history, resume information, and job growth.
 The information itself is vital to HR departments that have to track and monitor employee information for compliance and bookkeeping purposes.
 The data helps indicate what resources — if any — a department needs to be effective.